Test-taker identification requirements

 Important Policies Regarding ID

-- You are responsible for ensuring that the name you used to register exactly matches the name on the ID document(s) you will present at the test center.
-If you need to make a change to your name after registering, please contact Customer Service well in advance of test day.
+- Matching Names: You are responsible for ensuring that the name you used to register exactly matches the name on the ID document(s) you will present at the test center.
+If you need to make a change to your name after registering, please contact Customer Service at least 30 days prior to your intended test date.
+Middle names and initials are optional on your documents; however, if provided, the middle initial must exactly match the first letter of your middle name on your ID.

-- The ID you present must sufficiently authenticate your identification to the test center staff.
-If the test administration staff questions the ID you present, you may be required to provide additional ID.
-If sufficient authentication of your identification cannot be made, you may be denied admission to the test center or your test score may be withheld or canceled.
+- Matching Appearance:: If test administration staff cannot sufficiently authenticate your identification from the ID you present, you may be denied admission to the test center, or your test score may be withheld or canceled.

 - Test center staff are not required to hold your seat if you leave the center to obtain acceptable identification.